How might we improve the experience of travelers using driverless cabs?

-Rover is a conversational user interface for driverless cabs.
-It creates seamless ride experiences in a foreign land by assisting users with a suite of tasks related to reservation, navigation, and exploration.
+Rover is a conversational user interface that creates seamless ride experiences for travelers in a foreign land.

 We decided to design for a future in which most people prefer using a ride-sharing service to owning a car.

 Our competitive analysis showed a fragmented landscape of products and services, comprising both established car manufacturers as well as startups.
 As of October 2017, some potential players in the space include Google Assistant, Teslabot, Bot Studio, and Uber.

 Rover is a multimodal user inferface with voice, text, and visuals.

 Visuals are used inside the car as a cue to indicate pre-attentive and attentive states.

 Speech is used for conversations in the car.

 Text is used for out-of-car contact.